 This is an article taken from volume II of the Parents' Review, edited by Charlotte Mason.
 The author is Oscar Browning.
-All the Parents' Review articles we find are freely made available to the general public at Ambleside’s website
+All the Parents' Review articles we find are freely made available to the general public at Ambleside’s website.

 Oscar Browning has been talking about the benefits of a study for both character development and scholarly learning, and he says “I know of no study which produces such results as history, if only the history be properly taught,’ and that is where I quite typing.
 He continues,